algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 Where *ip_vm_test* is your IP test server (and not his local loop !).
 Then simply open [http://127.0.0.1:5001](http://127.0.0.1:5001) in your favorite browser.

-# Additional tools
+# Additional tools and repositories

 There is other tools to complete Alignak Suite.
 Here is the list :

-* [Alignak-App](http://alignak-app.readthedocs.io/en/develop/index.html): App Indicator for Alignak who display notifications when something's wrong.
+* [Alignak-App](https://github.com/Alignak-monitoring-contrib/alignak-app): desktop application, in the system tray, for Linux or Windows.
+* [Python 2.7 / 3.x client](https://github.com/Alignak-monitoring-contrib/alignak-backend-client): backend client in python.
+* [PHP library](https://github.com/Alignak-monitoring-contrib/alignak-backend-php-client): backend client in PHP

 # WIP